vinyldns/vinyldns/modules/docs/src/main/mdoc/operator/config-api.md

      }
   }

-  # approved zones, individual users, users in groups and record types that are allowed for dotted hosts
+  # approved zones, individual users, users in groups, record types and no.of.dots that are allowed for dotted hosts
   dotted-hosts = {
      allowed-settings = [
         {